ecklf/OpenCore-Lenovo-Flex-15/README.md

 - copy kext files to L/E (add the kexts in broadcom folders if you flashed your bios + installed the broadcom card I mentioned)
 - copy or modify clover.plist and use the kexts in Other dir
 - use my DSDT / SSDT or patch yourself (see below)
+- run the install command for ALCPlugFix (see misc)
 - do VoodooPS2 install (see misc)
      ```
     # Remove conflicting kexts